Powerlearnproject/se-day1-assignment-husseinibrahim-dev/README.md

 Delivers the completed software and monitors its performance.

-Discuss the importance of Integrated Development Environments (IDEs) and Version Control Systems (VCS) in the software development process.
+F) Discuss the importance of Integrated Development Environments (IDEs) and Version Control Systems (VCS) in the software development process.
 Give examples of each.

 Integrated Development Environment (IDE): A software platform that facilitates the creation of applications by providing tools for writing, compiling, and debugging code.